DrakirL/DrakirL.github.io/p10/rules/combat.md

 <br><br>

 **Care Action** <br>
-Make a Medicine Check to try and stabilize a creature on Death's Door (Difficulty = 10 + Exhaustion). <br>
+Make a Medicine Check to try and get a creature that has been taken out back on their feet?
+(Difficulty = 10 + Exhaustion). <br>
 On a success, the creature is stabilized/regains 1 HP/succeeds on a Death Roll?
 (DETAILS?)
 Taking this Action is Distracting.
 <br><br>